 Final friendly reminder.
 Email is like a postcard.
 It could show up on the front page of tomorrow’s paper.
 Not only do you not have any control over what happens to your email once you hit send, emails created or maintained in the course of conducting University business are public records subject to disclosure under the Colorado Open Records Act.
 For more information, please see the University of Colorado Policy 2022.

-By: Liz Hill, Associate Director, University of Colorado Boulder
+By: Elizabeth Hill, Associate Director, University of Colorado Boulder